This content brought to you by:

 The smokefree team believes it is time to engage with our community to share the current evidence on vaping to stop smoking.
 We are holding three, one-day seminars in Invercargill, Dunedin, and Central Otago.

 |Date||20th November 2019||21st November 2019||To be advised – early 2020|

 |Venue||Civic Theatre (Invercargill)||Art Gallery (Dunedin)||Central Otago|

-The Vaping Seminar series are for primary and secondary healthcare professionals, allied health staff and our community partners who support the smokefree kaupapa.
+The Vaping Seminar series is for primary and secondary healthcare professionals, allied health staff and our community partners who support the smokefree kaupapa.